 So while I collect myself and prepare to Lysol my house from the inside-out, let’s digress and move onto something that is palatable: shortbread cookies.

 I sought to make a shortbread cookies recipe that could be translated into a number of flavors.
-After what seemed like a million test batches, I landed on one I liked: buttery, slightly sweet, and tender to the tooth, but with enough structure that the edges and insides held their shape nicely.
+After what seemed like a million test batches, I landed on one I liked.
+These cookies are buttery, slightly sweet, and tender to the tooth.
 When it was all said and one, I would up making close to ten flavors: coffee, lemon, chocolate chip, white chocolate peppermint, lemon lavender, maple nut, funfetti, and lime coconut.
 The possibilities here are endless.
 My hope is that you’ll take this shortbread cookies recipe and make it entirely your own.

 Thanks for hanging in there with my mouse terrors.
-I hope you guys do have a great, mouse-free weekend, and that some shortbread cookies are included.
+I hope you guys do have a great, mouse-free weekend, and that includes shortbread cookies.
 Happy Friday!

 If you like these shortbread cookies you should try:Print